 In conversations I’ve had with a variety of people, many struggle to prioritize church not because they don’t understand or value the why of church, those reasons are quite obvious and clear for many.
 Instead, many simply don’t know how to arrange their lives for Sunday church to be an easy outcome.

-When life is so fully every other day of the week, going out of your way to make it to church becomes a possibility instead of an inevitability.
+When life is so fully every other day of the week, going out of your way to make it to Church on the Gold Coast becomes a possibility instead of an inevitability.
 And once you get out of the habit, it’s a battle instead of a habit.
 For many, it’s a battle they lose often enough they just giving up the fight.
 No more church.
 It’s just too hard.